A set of the most commonly used expressions that you can use in your Flows.

 Here’s how to display a date in the ISO 8601 format.
-This format is usually used in Europe, and it displays the date as “year-month-day hour:minute:second”.
-Please note that the hour is in 24h format, and all of the values are always represented with 2 digits.
-In the following example, please replace your variable with the “utcNow().”
+This format is usually used in Europe, and it shows the date as “year-month-day hour:minute:second”.
+Please note that the hour is in 24h format, and all of the values are always represented with two digits.
+Please replace your variable with the “utcNow()” in the following example:

 Based on the user’s locale